 Road Conditions and Snow Chains

-The Alpine Way is the gateway to Thredbo.
-It’s one of the most beautiful and picturesque drives in Australia, but it can also be hazardous.
+The Snowy Mountains region is one of the most beautiful and picturesque drives in Australia, but it can also be hazardous.
 Here are some of our tips to make sure you’re prepared to arrive safely and on time.

-Before you hit the road, check Live Traffic NSW for real-time road updates.
+Before you hit the road check Live Traffic NSW for real-time road updates and tune into local radio stations for updates as you drive.

 Thredbo Awaits!
 Is Your Car Ready?